Ductile Iron Pile Products

 How DIPs Are Implemented

-Ductile Iron Piles are installed using an excavator-mounted hydraulic hammer fitted with a special drive adapter that advances the pile into the ground using a combination of excavator crowd force and the percussive energy from the hammer as necessary.
-Currently, two types of Ductile Iron Pile systems are available to resist applied compression and tension loads – end bearing DIPs and friction DIPs.
-While the same Ductile Iron Piles are used in each system, the installation process and components do vary depending on the method selected for load resistance.
+Ductile Iron Piles are installed using an excavator-mounted hydraulic hammer fitted with a special drive adapter that drives the pile into the ground using a combination of the percussive energy from the hammer and the excavator crowd force.
+Two main types of installation methods exist for the Ductile Iron Piles: Non-grouted (dry) DIPs and grouted DIPs.
+While the same Ductile Iron Piles are used in each system, the installation process and accessories do vary depending on the method selected for installation.

 One attractive feature of the Ductile Iron Pile system is that it uses conventional earthwork equipment for installation including a medium-duty excavator, hydraulic hammer and grout pump.
 The amount of specialized equipment and tooling is limited to the drive tools.